What is the Mental Health Parity and Addiction Equity Act?

 Effects of the Affordable Care Act

 The ACA has made it so that small employer-funded plans are no longer exempt, with an exception for small employer plans created before March 23, 2010.
-It’s also no longer possible for insurance plans to leave out mental health coverage altogether.
-Under the ACA, mental health is now one of the ‘essential health benefits,’ so any non-exempt insurance plan must come with mental health and substance abuse coverage, and this coverage must meet parity requirements.
+Also, insurance plans are prohibited from leaving out mental health coverage altogether, since mental health is now one of the "essential health benefits" under the law.
+Any non-exempt insurance plan must come with mental health and substance abuse coverage, while meeting parity requirements.

 The MHPAEA parity requirements are federal requirements.
 State parity laws can be stricter about enforcing parity, and some are.
 For example, New York has one of the stricter parity laws among the states.
-Not only does the parity law demand a minimum of 30 days inpatient and 20 days outpatient treatment for mental health, the law also explicitly defines those illnesses that must be fully covered by insurance, including schizophrenia, major depression, bipolar, delusion, panic disorders, obsessive compulsive disorders, bulimia, anorexia, and binge eating, among others.
+Not only does it require a minimum of 30 days inpatient and 20 days outpatient treatment for mental health, the law also explicitly defines those illnesses that must be fully covered by insurance.

 Defining the illnesses that must be covered is a way of getting around the medical necessity criteria that insurance companies frequently use to escape having to pay for treatment.
 For example, because major depression now falls under medical necessity in New York, an insurance plan (with mental health coverage) cannot avoid paying for major depression treatment by arguing that it’s not a medical necessity.

-If you believe that your insurance plan is not offering comparable mental health and substance abuse benefits, and that this may be in violation of either the MHPAEA or State law, please contact a qualified local healthcare attorney for help.
+If you believe that your insurance plan is not offering comparable mental health and substance abuse benefits, in violation of federal or state law, you may want to seek legal counsel.
+Get started today by contacting a local healthcare attorney with expertise in such matters.